 The Club’s history is a testament to its culture – as retired Club Historian John Prothero recounts below, our beginnings were rooted in youth sailing and our Club facilities have always been a product of cooperative effort.
 Our Sailing School program has recently grown exponentially with renewed energy and enthusiasm, and we still have a junior racing team.
 A Marina Renovation Project was completed in the last few years through the dedicated volunteerism that has become a hallmark of our Club, resulting in a topnotch marina.
-And more is planned in 2019 and 2020.
+And more was done in 2019 and 2020.
 The Club history, as John notes, is an engaging and on-going story.

 Early Days and Wooden Shoes